Burning blanket bog is set to be ended on Northern England’s moors under new legislation being prepared by the government.

 Campaigners have vowed to continue monitoring burning on grouse moors across the region until legislation comes into place.

 Notes for editors:

-- Ban Bloodsports on Yorkshire’s Moors coordinates five groups of moorland monitors across North and West Yorkshire, which have collected evidence of burning on grouse shooting estates since 2018.
+- Ban Bloodsports on Yorkshire’s Moors coordinates three groups of moorland monitors across North and West Yorkshire, which have collected evidence of burning on grouse shooting estates since 2018.

 - The organisation has trained over 40 new moorland monitors since spring to detect, document and deter environmental damage and wildlife persecution on grouse shooting estates across the region.